 - Ask the firm what will happen to your investment if they cease trading.

 - Read and fully understand all the terms and conditions before you register and open an account.
-This is one particular aspect which is often overlooked but has the potential to cost you a lot of money.
+This is one particular aspect that is often overlooked, but has the potential to cost you a lot of money.